tmbo/questionary/README.md

     ]).ask()  # returns value of selection
 ```

-This will create the following list, allowing the user to choose an option:
+This will create a list selection on the command line for the user to select from.
+But there are even more question types:

 <img src="https://github.com/tmbo/questionary/blob/master/docs/images/example.gif" width="800">